 • Have friends, family, and teachers sign a copy of Oh, The Places You’ll Go!

 • Get fun 8th graduation t-shirts

 - Peace Out 8th Grade t-shirt

 - 8th Grade Quarantine Grad t-shirt

 - 8th Grade, Level Complete gaming t-shirt

 - Middle School crossed off

 What to write on an 8th-grade graduation card

 Looking for some fun phrases for cards or signs?
+What to write on an 8th graduation card seems to stump everyone since it’s not high school graduation.
 We’ve got a few ideas:

 Peace Out Middle School